 - Organize your Documents and Make Lists.
 You may know where all of your Estate Planning and financial documents are located within your home, but after you’ve passed away, your kids need to know where these things are located.
 I have had to reopen many probate estates because an heir located another financial account that they previously did not know existed.
 Create a list of all your assets and account logins to make the administration of your estate easier on those you love.

 We can all acknowledge that most people give up on their New Year’s resolutions during the first few weeks of the year.
 However, the great news about this list is that you can have an attorney or financial adviser do most of it for you.
-Call me at 248-380-9976 or email me at email@example.com so I can help you accomplish your New Year’s resolution!
+Contact me at (248) 380-0000 or by email at email@example.com so I can help you accomplish your New Year’s resolution!